Postdoctoral Fellowship Positions (up to 13 positions)

 Postdoctoral Fellowship Project

 All fellows will have the opportunity to generate a postdoctoral fellowship project that is clinical or research oriented.
 Projects have included formal research questions, quality improvement initiatives, needs assessments, generation of individual or group manualized treatments, and development of psychoeducational materials.
-In addition to the core pediatric psychology faculty listed below, many of whom have ongoing programs of clinical research.
+In addition, many of the core pediatric psychology faculty listed below have ongoing programs of clinical research.
+Upon completion of the postdoctoral fellowship project, fellows will have an opportunity to present their results to their colleagues and possibly as presentations, posters, and/or papers within the hospital and/or at local, regional, and national forums.
+Further, many fellows use the results of their projects to build upon in future programs or research development.

-Supervision Experiences:
+Supervision Experiences

 Postdoctoral fellows will be provided with an opportunity to supervise interns and/or practicum students.
 Training in the provision of supervision will be provided.
 Supervision and responsibility for the patients will ultimately be the responsibility of a licensed clinical psychologist on staff.
 Depending on the specialty track, fellows will either supervise therapy cases, assessments, or inpatient consult cases.